 It's Friday night, you're out with friends, but you're clueless as to where you should go for dinner or dancing.
 Google Assistant can help: By way of a Nearby feature, you can find out what places around cater to whatever you're in the mood for.
 Just ask Google Assistant to "show me nearby restaurants," and finding that great new spot is just a tap away.
 Google Assistant gives you a list of restaurant names with the establishments' star ratings; tap on a listing to get the address, directions and a link for calling the restaurant.

 If you're looking to get away, Google Assistant can serve as a virtual travel planner.
 Just ask Google Assistant, "What are some great vacation ideas?" if you're open to anything.
 To be more specific, ask, for example, "What are the best places for vacation in November" to find seasonal travel hotspots.
 Google Assistant will pull up search results, which you can tap for more information.

 If you want to kick back and enjoy a new movie or old TV show with family and friends, just ask Google Assistant to start streaming your show.
-You can even get specific: Say, "Play Cheers on Netflix," and Sam and Diane will soon be trading barbs at the Boston bar.
+You can even get specific: Say, "Play Stranger Things on Netflix," and watch the Hawkins kids escape the Demogorgon at any time.
 The feature can be hit-and-miss, with older shows like MacGyver and Murder, She Wrote tripping up Google Assistant, though the "Play Luke Cage on Netflix" command works just fine.